nippysky/nippysky/README.md

 - 👨‍💻 Here you find all my code repos.
 Live Preview of the projects are available at [https://nippysky.com](https://nippysky.com)

+- 🖼️ I am also a User Interface Designer with 4 years expereince in graphics design field .

-- 💬 Ask me about **React, React Native, Flutter, NextJs, JavaScript, Typescript HTML, CSS**
+- 💬 Ask me about: **React, React Native, Flutter, NextJs, JavaScript, Typescript HTML, CSS, Figma,**

 - 📫 How to reach me **nsinfo247@gmail.com**

 - 📄 Know about my experiences [https://nippysky.com](https://nippysky.com)

-- ⚡ Fun fact **I love to learn new things.
+- ⚡ Fun fact: **I love to learn new things.
 I love expereinces and knowledge**

 <h3 align="left">Connect with me:</h3>
 <p align="left">